Pablo1990/pyVertexModel/README.md

 pyVertexModel is versatile 3D vertex model to model tissue and cell mechanics, in particular, regarding tissue repair.

+Please, to ensure you use a polished version, use the 'paper' version/branch: https://github.com/Pablo1990/pyVertexModel/tree/paper

 ## Environment

 ```bash